cangeorgecode/Django_Boilerplate_Free/README.md

 # Django + HTMX Boilerplate for Web Apps 🚀🚀
-### I am on a mission to monetize as many web apps as I can.  🎉
+### Free boilerplate code to help you monetize quickly  🎉

 &nbsp;